 If you’ve never heard of vibration therapy, it is a form of therapy that uses whole-body vibration to enhance physical health and overall wellbeing.
 This therapy is heavily researched and has been utilized for many years by healthcare providers, professional athletes, and personal trainers for a variety of health benefits.

 It is believed the frequency of the cat’s purr works similarly to the purpose of vibrational therapies.
 We’ll look at the different ways in which purring has been shown to influence different human health conditions and the health benefits attached.

 Bones and Joints

 The frequency of a cat’s purr is typically between 25 Hz and 140 Hz.
 These levels have shown promise in healing bone and joint problems, so much so that the rate of healing for broken bones has shown to increase.
 Ironically, cats tend to have very few issues with bones and joints.
 Vibrations from purring can assist in healing infections, reduce swelling, help bones heal and grow, offer pain relief, muscle growth and repair, and even tendon repair and better joint mobility.

-It has been clinically observed that cats with upper respiratory conditions that result in trouble breathing, also known as dyspnea, have begun purring, which helped them to breathe more easily.
+It has been clinically observed that cats with upper respiratory conditions that result in trouble breathing, also known as dyspnea, began purring, which helped them to breathe more easily.
 It is believed this can have the same effect on a person in respiratory distress.
 Cats are not nearly as prone to respiratory distress symptoms compared to humans and dogs.

 Studies have shown that the calming effect of having a purring cat nearby can relieve stress and lower blood pressure, thus reducing the risk of heart disease and even decreasing the chances of heart attack by up to 40 percent.